Racetrack (game): The track

 On a sheet of quadrille paper ("quad pad", e.g. Letter preprinted with a 1/4" square grid, or A4 with a 5 mm square grid), a freehand loop is drawn as the outer boundary of the racetrack.
 A large ellipse will do for a first game, but some irregularities are needed to make the game interesting.
 Another freehand loop is drawn inside the first.
 It can be more or less parallel with the outer loop, or the track can have wider and narrower spots (pinch spots), with usually at least two squares between the loops.
 A straight starting and finishing line is drawn across the two loops, and a direction for the race is chosen (e.g., counter clockwise).

 Preparing to play

 The order of players is agreed upon.
 Each player chooses a color or mark (such as x and o) to represent the player's car.
-Each player marks a starting point for his or her car - a grid intersection at or behind the starting line.
+Each player marks a starting point for their car - a grid intersection at or behind the starting line.